9 Undeniable At-Home Remedies for Treating Tooth Pain From Teeth Grinding

 3. Relaxation Techniques

 Reducing stress and anxiety is a sure way to find relief from chronic teeth grinding.
-From the basics of watching your breathing to more dedicated muscle relaxation techniques like yoga, focusing on relaxing your mind and body can be a simple cure for teeth grinding.
-3 relaxation techniques worth trying include:
+From simple breathing exercises to yoga, relaxing your mind and body can be a simple cure for teeth grinding.

 Be sure to practice good sleeping habits like turning off electronic devices an hour before bed.